 He is central to a major text of the thirteenth-century French Vulgate cycle, and he figures in a number of other French and English romances.
 Sir Thomas Malory, in the Morte d'Arthurpresents him as the adviser and guide to King Arthur.

-In the modern period Merlin's popularity has remained constant.
+Merlin's popularity has remained constant.
 He figures in works from the Renaissance to the modern period.

 In The Idylls of the King, Tennyson makes him the architect of Camelot.

 Mark Twain, parodying Tennyson's Arthurian world, makes Merlin a villain, and in one of the illustrations to the first edition of Twain's work, illustrator Dan Beard's Merlin is similar to Tennyson's.

 Numerous novels, poems and plays center around Merlin.
 In American literature and popular culture, Merlin is perhaps the most frequently portrayed Arthurian character -

 At base of Tintagel Island's cliff is Merlin's Cave suggested to be haunted by Merlin's ghost.

 The earliest (pre-12th century) Welsh poems concerning the Myrddin legend present him as a madman living a wretched existence in the Caledonian Forest, ruminating on his former existence and the disaster that brought him low: the death of his lord Gwenddoleu, whom he served as bard.
 The allusions in these poems serve to sketch out the events of the Battle of Arfderydd, where Riderch Hael, King of Alt Clut (Strathclyde) slaughtered the forces of Gwenddoleu, and Myrddin went mad watching this defeat.
 The Annales Cambriae date this battle to AD 573, and name Gwenddoleu's adversaries as the sons of Eliffer, presumably Gwrgi and Peredur.